 WHY WE LIKE IT: Breathable with support in all the right places.
 Need customization?
 Then you’ve come to the right place.
 Or in this case the right mesh fabric chair.
 It is without a doubt, the best executive chair.

-The Ergohuman High Back Mesh Chair is specifically designed for those that will be seated for more than 5 hours a day.
+The Ergohuman High Back Mesh Chair is specifically designed for those that will be seated for more than 5 hours a day and are searching for the a computer chair for long hours.
 The design is very similar to the popular Balt Butterfly, the Alera Elusion or a GM Seating Chair.
-And it can be adjusted in a variety of places/manners, including the seat depth, seat tilts, back, adjustable lumbar area for proper posture, spin area, back angle title, base and more.
+And it can be adjusted in a variety of places/manners, including the seat depth, seat tilts, back, adjustable height lumbar area for proper posture, spin area, back angle title, base and more.
 We love the adjustment armrests.
 Really there is no adjustment you can’t make, allowing the Ergohuman mesh chair fit a variety of folks and with that temperaments.
 It has every adjustable feature you want.
 Another option could be the best office stool that offers a firm and comfortable vinyl surface with 6 inches of height adjustability and ample support, including a back cushion and sturdy wheel casters.